Afterword

 Add in an LPSE code to be able to search on a specific field, fields, or all fields, rather than the default search field, or search for individual fields.

-12. Panl configuration editor
+12. Panl configuration editor (Low priority)

 A GUI to edit (and validate) the Panl configuration files making it easier for a developer to get the configuration correct.